-COVID-19 Vaccine Distribution B-Roll
+COVID-19 Vaccine Distribution B-roll

 |1

-This work, COVID-19 Vaccine Distribution B-Roll, by A1C Ariana Howard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, COVID-19 Vaccine Distribution B-roll, by SFC Noel Gerig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT